chocabloc/automata/README.md

 ### To Do:

 * Implement more cool automata.
-* Add colour palletes.
 * Add boundary conditions other than periodic.
-* Add a way to support user-defined palletes and rules without recompiling.
+* Add a way to support user-defined palettes and rules without recompiling.
 * Add hexagonal grids.
 * Make it interactive.